catalyst-cooperative/open-energy-data-for-all/episodes/introduction.md

 * someone wants to build new work on top of the project

 As you are left to puzzle everything out on your own, you daydream about a project where these events are much less disruptive.
-What might that look like?

 You'd want to be able to **collaborate** with other people starting early on in the project - it'd be nice if your other team members could review your work,